We are here to serve all our families. Please let us know how else we can help you! Here is a list of our most frequently asked questions:

 NOTE: Elementary and middle school PE students do not receive a grade.
 However, high school PE students do received a grade because it counts as credit.

 11. If for some reason, I have to withdraw from your program, are the fees pro-rated?

 Our tuition fees are not pro-rated because we do not pro-rate our teacher's pay.
 We believe our teachers provide an excellent education and are worth every cent and much more for their time and dedication .
 Your children, their education, and our teachers are all priceless.

-Yes, new families are welcome to join a class for up to 2 weeks without a tuition charge to see if it is a good fit for you and your family.
-However, registration fees are charged to cover a small portion of the teacher's salary for those trial week(s) your child is being taught in the classroom.
+Yes, new families are welcome to join a class for up to 2 weeks to see if it is a good fit for you and your family.
+However, registration fees and half of the month's tuition fees are charged to cover a small portion of the teacher's salary for those trial week(s) your child is being taught in the classroom.
 Registration fees are non-refundable.

-In the case of inclement weather, we will do our best to notify everyone of any closings via email.
-However, for the best and quickest response, check out our Facebook page.
-When you like our FB page (highly recommended), it will give you automatic notifications.
+In the case of inclement weather, we will first post it on our private FB page as well as our public FB page.
+We will also do our best to notify everyone of any closings via email, if at all possible.
+However, if you are registered with MHA and for the best and quickest response, be sure to be a part of our private "Michaels Homeschool Academy Families" FB page (highly recommended).
+When you "Like" our FB pages, it will give you automatic notifications.

 NOTE: If anyone would like to review our Teacher's Statement of Faith Agreement, simply point at the "Faculty" tab and click on the drop down window that says "Statement of Faith" tab on the top of the page.